 So to state it like this: feedback can be information or statements of opinion about the student’s input, that can tell your student where it’s successful and where it needs improvement.

-Feedback has the intention to modify the students next action.
+Feedback has the intention to modify the student’s following action.
 It’s information that allows the student to reduce the gap between what his input is at that moment and what it should be (goal).

-The conventional feedback is focussed on the past.
+Conventional feedback is focused on the past.
 Your feedback contains information about an activity or performance that has already occurred.

 Positive feedback is feedback on accomplishments, strengths, and correct responses.
 You are commenting on your student’s successful input.